microsoft/win32-app-isolation/docs/profiler/Stop-Profiling.md

 ### -PackageFullName

 Superseded by -ManifestPath.
-Specifies the full name of the application package to be profiled.
+Specifies the full name of the application package from which to take away access attempt logging instrumentation.
+Avoid using unless individual packages must have instrumentation taken away.
 This can be obtained via [Get-AppxPackage](https://learn.microsoft.com/en-us/powershell/module/appx/get-appxpackage?view=windowsserver2022-ps).
 See [ApplicationCapabilityProfiler](application-capability-profiler.md) for details.

 ```yaml
 Type: System.String